zdharma-continuum/zinit/docs/zsh-plugin-standard.md

 Plugin managers should set the `$zsh_loaded_plugins` array to contain all previously loaded plugins and the plugin currently being loaded (as the last element).
-This will allow plugins to:
+This will allow any plugin to:

  1. Check which plugins are already loaded.
  2. Check if it is being loaded by a plugin manager (i.e. not just sourced).